 So that is a characteristic of non-static phenomena.
 And the aggregates – all the mental factors – the non-static phenomena; they arise and fall simultaneously in each moment.
 So, since the self arises and perishes simultaneously in each moment, the same as the aggregate that the mind that it's imputed on arises and perishes simultaneously in that same moment; then, if the self of each moment, if they’re all equal...
 Then you analyze: okay, so it’s arising and falling in each moment, like the aggregate that it’s identical to.
 So if that self is one then the arising and falling in each moment of the aggregates would also have to be totally identical.
 So that makes remembering anything very difficult because in each moment they should be identical, so you should be able to remember absolutely everything all the time.
 If each moment were totally different then you couldn’t remember anything because the self arises and disappears in this moment and then it arises and disappears in that moment like the aggregates do, so they’d all be different and unrelated.

 Tsongkhapa, like Buddhapalita, discusses this in terms of past and future lives.
-If these are identical, arising and falling simultaneously, then the self in the past life with these aggregates and the self in this life with these aggregates would be identical, and so you have eternalism, which actually makes it static – 'born from self' is what he says.
+If these are identical, arising and falling simultaneously, then the self in the past life with these aggregates and the self in this life with these aggregates would be identical, and so you have absolutism, which actually makes it static – "born from self" is what he says.
 If the arising and falling itself of the aggregates in this lifetime are identical with the arising and falling aggregates in the next lifetime, then you have the fallacy of the self in this lifetime arising from itself from the past lifetime.
-That’s eternalism.
-If the self arises from itself, then there’s no point in it arising at all, so it’s eternal.
+That’s absolutism.
+If the self arises from itself, then there’s no point in it arising at all, so it’s absolute.

 And if they’re totally different from each other, then the self can arise from anything.
 So then you couldn’t remember anything because the self could arise from something else.
 You couldn’t experience the effects of your previous actions because cause and effect wouldn’t work; and you could experience the effects of actions that you didn’t do because the self of this lifetime could arise from something that’s totally different from the self in a previous life.